-Nearly all congested-highway situations can be relieved if vehicles in a blocked lane are free to move into a free-flowing one.
-What’s stopping them?
-Other motorists’ perception that it’s dangerous to merge.
-“You need to kindly leave enough space to signal that it’s fine to merge into your lane,” says expert Daniel Gray, who produces car-review videos focused on safety and fuel efficiency at MPGomatic.com.
+- Allow space for merging.
+Nearly all long delays require vehicles in a blocked lane to move into a free-flowing one.
+What keeps this from happening?
+Motorists’ perception that it’s dangerous to merge.
+“You need to kindly leave enough space to signal that it’s fine to merge into your lane,” says expert Daniel Gray, who produces car-review videos focused on safety/fuel efficiency at MPGomatic.com.

-For some, changing lanes can be seen as the best path out of a traffic jam, but this isn’t necessarily the right solution.
-“You want to focus on the path of least resistance,” says Barrett, who has authored books on driver safety and markets driver’s-education tools for parents at DriverEdinaBox.com.
+- Avoid excessive “lane jumping.”
+As bad as a jam can be, drivers who incessantly shift from one line of vehicles to another only increase the length of the backup.
+“You want to focus on the path of least resistance,” says Barrett, who has authored books on driver safety and markets driver-ed tools for parents at DriverEdinaBox.com.
 “This is the path that lets you move and lets you see.
 But this doesn’t mean you constantly lane-jump.
 Often, choosing the path of least resistance means choosing to stay in your lane.”

 - Chill out.
 Keep in mind that traffic happens and there’s really very little you can do about it.
 Cursing, fuming and honking will only elevate your sense of frustration and potentially create unnecessary trouble.
 “Remember that you’re not the only one who is late for something,” Gray says, “and that you’re no more special than the person in the next vehicle.”